Six-Step Problem Solving Framework

 An International Community

-Since NYFPS is an affiliate of an international program, we are able to interact with educators across the U.S. and other countries on how to teach creative problem solving to students.
+As an affiliate of an international program, NYFPS is able to interact with educators across the U.S. and other countries on how to teach creative problem solving to students.
 Affiliates share ideas and education research.
 Participants who attend the annual International Conference are able to meet students across the globe and educators can similarly network with their peers.

 FPSPI also works closely with international local affiliates such as Australia, Turkey, and China to teach problem solving in those countries.
-You can explore more about these efforts across the U.S. and internationally on the FPSPI website.
+You can explore more about these efforts across the U.S. and internationally on the here.